-Faber-Castell super-polymer leads are resistant to breakage and provide a very pleasant writing or drawing experience!
+Faber-Castell super-polymer leads are break-resistant and provide a very enjoyable writing or drawing experience!

 *What exactly is the degree of hardness?

-To better understand the degree of hardness, you must first know that a lead is composed of graphite (which provides coloring) and clay (which gives solidity).
+To better understand the degree of hardness of a mine, you must first know that a mine is composed of graphite (which provides coloring) and clay (which gives solidity).

 The mixing ratio of these two materials will determine the degree of hardness of the lead.
 The greater the amount of clay, the harder the mine will be.
-Hard leads offer a lot of accuracy and durability, but lack blackness.
+Hard mines offer a lot of accuracy and durability, but lack blackness.
 They can also dig into the paper if pressed too hard.
-Soft leads provide good blackness, but wear out quickly.
+Oily leads provide good blackness, but wear out quickly.
 They are sometimes difficult to erase.

-The letters on the packets symbolize the category of lead it belongs to:
+The letters on the mine packets symbolize the category of mine it belongs to:

 HB: Hard Bold

-Numbers, ranging from 2 to 9 , offer an indication of the degree of hardness of the lead.
+Then the numbers, ranging from 2 to 9 , offer an indication of the degree of hardness of the lead.
 For example, a 9H lead is very hard and a 9B lead is very oily and soft.

 Faber-Castell is one of the largest manufacturers of writing instruments and office accessories.
 He is also one of the oldest